 Planning is navigation within a state space.
 Given a map (the domain), a starting point (initial state), and a destination (goal), the planner finds a route.
 The planner is a navigator.
 It is very good at finding paths - optimal paths, efficient paths, paths that avoid obstacles.
 But the navigator does not draw the map.
 The map has to exist before navigation can begin.

-Design is cartography - constructing the map.
+Domain engineering is cartography - constructing the map.
 Before you can navigate, someone has to decide what the terrain looks like: what are the landmarks (objects), what are the paths (actions), what are the passable routes (valid transitions), what areas are off-limits (preconditions not met).
 This cartographic work is invisible in planning formalisms because the formalism assumes the map is given.
 But in practice, the map is the hard part.

 Judea Pearl's work on counterfactual reasoning sharpens this point.
 Pearl showed that planning requires the capacity to imagine alternatives - to ask "what would happen if I did differently?" - and that this capacity requires a causal model that cannot be derived from data alone (Pearl and Mackenzie, 2018).
 The planner's domain file is that causal model: it specifies what entities exist, what actions change what, what effects follow from what causes.
 In an earlier post on counterfactual thinking, I explored Pearl's Ladder of Causation - the distinction between seeing (observing patterns), doing (predicting effects of interventions), and imagining (counterfactual reasoning).
 Planning operates at all three levels, but the domain that makes planning possible requires the third: the capacity to imagine a state space that does not yet exist in data.